 - You can write queries without restrictions.

-- You can leverage autocomplete.
+- You can use autocomplete.
 As you type, a prompt appears, showing only keywords and operators supported by your data source.

 - Color-coded elements to help you visually verify or modify your query.